kh0pper/DSCI-5330-Assignment-02/Ford_Executive_Memo_Outline_Based.md

 # MEMORANDUM

 **TO:** Board of Directors
 **FROM:** Financial Analysis Team
 **DATE:** September 19, 2025
 **RE:** Ford Motor Company - 10-Year Financial Analysis (2015-2024) and Investment Recommendation

 ---

 ## EXECUTIVE SUMMARY

 This memorandum presents our comprehensive analysis of Ford Motor Company's financial performance over the past decade (2015-2024), examining key balance sheet trends, financial statement patterns, and providing investment recommendations.
-Our analysis reveals a company with resilient cash generation and strong franchises, but facing thin margins and cyclical profitability challenges as it navigates the transition to electric vehicles.
+Our analysis applies fundamental accounting principles including the going concern assumption, materiality considerations, and mixed attribute accounting models to evaluate a company with resilient cash generation and strong franchises, but facing thin margins and cyclical profitability challenges as it navigates the transition to electric vehicles.

 ## COMPANY INTRODUCTION

 Ford Motor Company stands as one of America's iconic automotive manufacturers, with a 122-year history of innovation and market leadership.
-The company underwent a pivotal transformation in 2018, restructuring into three distinct business units: Ford Blue (traditional ICE vehicles), Ford Model e (electric vehicles), and Ford Pro (commercial solutions), alongside Ford Credit (financing services).
+The company underwent a pivotal transformation in 2018, restructuring into three distinct business units: Ford Blue (traditional ICE vehicles - internal combustion engine vehicles powered by gasoline or diesel), Ford Model e (electric vehicles), and Ford Pro (commercial solutions), alongside Ford Credit (financing services).
 This strategic reorganization was a direct response to declining profitability and the industry's shift toward electrification, enabling Ford to optimize its mature ICE business while investing strategically in growth opportunities.
 With revenues approaching $185 billion in 2024, Ford has successfully navigated this transformation to maintain its position as a global automotive powerhouse.

 ## DETAILED FINANCIAL ANALYSIS